 [Yes, I took the Bass Fuzz apart to create this effect]

+The Bass Fuzz, it's the first guitar effect I've ever made.
 I started with this one because it's just so simple!
 [And because I play the bass, obviously]

+I based my work on this site.
 I also added the Dirt-pot after the transistor.

 What it looks like.